Community engagement projects

 Health and wellbeing

-Our new Centre for Medicine helps to tackle health issues we face in Leicester, including diabetes and heart disease.
+Our new George Davies Centre helps to tackle health issues we face in Leicester, including diabetes and heart disease.
 We are already creating opportunities for local communities to get involved in research, trials and consultations about what we do in the future.

 The Heartwize Schools Programme wants to teach as many people as possible how to perform CPR.
 The team also placed Automated External Defibrillators (AEDs) into schools and other community locations where they could be life-saving for victims of cardiac arrest.